 If you’re hitting the road or visiting family this summer, you’ll also want to get our free printable road trip activity book below.
 And check out our posts on building reading and writing into family travel, educational road trip games, and using books to set the scene for great visits with relatives.

-Sneak in some summertime learning as you make a summery craft or treat in this sweet s’mores spelling game.
+Sneak in some summertime learning as you make a summery craft in this cute DIY ice cream-themed reading game.

 Enjoy this post?
 Please share it on social media.